Alpine glacier chunk detaches, killing at least 6 hikers

 But Milan said some on the slope might be able to get down by themselves, including by using the peak’s cable car.

 SUEM said the avalanche consisted of a “pouring down of snow, ice and rock.”
-The detached section is know as a serrac, or pinnacle of ice.
+The detached section is know as a serac, or pinnacle of ice.

 Marmolada, towering about 3,300 meters (about 11,000 feet), is the highest peak in the eastern Dolomites, offering spectacular views of other Alpine peaks.